nosas/blog/toonvision/classification/article.md

 Take at the model's wrong predictions; the images are ranked from highest error to lowest error.
 The `E` stands for error, or how far away the model's confidence in the prediction is from the actual class.
-The `A` stands for the actual prediction, or confidence in the model's prediction.
+The `A` stands for the actual prediction or confidence in the model's prediction.
 Toons are predicted when `A` > 0.5, and Cogs are predicted when `A` < 0.5.

-The first image is clearly a Toon, but the model confidently predicts Cog.
+The first image is a Toon, but the model confidently predicts Cog.
 The second image is also predicted as a Cog, but that makes sense as there's a giant Cog arm occluding the Toon.

 There's no obvious reason as to why the model confidently predicts Cog for the first image.